-- give recognition to talented individuals and groups at the beginning of their career in the creative arts, craft and design
+- recognise talented individuals and groups at the beginning of their career in the creative arts, craft and design fields

-- offer tailored business mentoring/business skills experience to the Award winner, so that their business is more efficient and effective in the future
+- offer tailored business mentoring/business skills experience to the Award winner, to enable their business to be both creatively and financially successful in the future

 The Award is open to individuals or groups who:

-- are currently studying in the United Kingdom at specialist schools, further education colleges and universities
+- are students in the United Kingdom at a specialist school, further education college or university

-- have completed a further education course or graduated (up to Masters level) within the last 3 years.
+- has completed a further education course or graduated (including MA, Phd and Research Fellows) within the last 3 years.

 What is the Award?

-The Award has been established as a 20-year project, and will operate as an annual arts, craft and design competition, in which the winner will receive a commission to create their winning design.
+The Award was established in 2017 as a 20-year project, and will operate as an annual arts, craft and design competition.
+The winner will receive a commission to create their winning design, which may be created in any medium or combination which fulfils the commission brief.

-The charity for 2018 will be Butterfly Conservation.
-This is a charity which Richard Seager supported, and the commission will form part of their 50th anniversary celebrations.
-They plan to generate significant public awareness throughout the process for their members, the local community, interested individuals and external partnering organisations.
-Discussions are taking place with potential future partners, which include The Chelsea Flower Show and Julia’s House Children’s Hospice.
+Discussions are taking place with potential future partners, which include The RHS Chelsea Flower Show and Julia’s House Children’s Hospice.
 In 2021 the Award will partner with the Crafts Council to commemorate their 50 years of supporting and promoting talent in the craft sector.

-A key component of the Award will be the tailored business mentoring and practical business skills experience which will be made available to the winner throughout the making process from members of the Selection Panel.
-It is intended that this will be of lasting benefit to the winner.
+A key component of the Award will be the bespoke business mentoring and practical business skills experience which will be made available to the winner throughout the making process by the Judges.